Nolelle/RAGChat/README.md

 ## Acknowledgements

-- Meta for providing the Llama models
+- Microsoft for providing the Phi-4 models
 - Hugging Face for model hosting and transformers library
 - Haystack for document processing capabilities